For most students in class 9th and 10th, visions of a career path are mostly restricted to childhood dreams.

 Alright, let’s not panic here.
 Stream choice can seem like a daunting task, but it is actually not that difficult if you are aware of your options and engage in a bit of diligent research and introspection.

 The best thing to do is to take it a step at a time.
 So, why not start with the basics?
-Let’s first look at what stream choice is all about, and which subject choices and career choices you would have with each stream.
+Let’s first look at what stream choice is all about, and the streams in class 11 CBSE, along with the subjects offered in each.

-CBSE offers 3 stream options which determine the subjects you will study in your class 11th and 12th and the career options you would ultimately have in the future.
+CBSE offers 3 stream options that determine the subjects you will study in your class 11th and 12th and the career options you would ultimately have in the future.

 Let’s look at each of them in detail.